allegro/blog/_posts/2024-06-18-the-noisy-hit-compiler.md

 Short sample from file you can see below:
 <img width=1000 src="/img/articles/2024-06-18-the-noisy-hit-compiler/c2-threads.png"/>

-What's most important from this sample, is C2 compiler thread, it's the key for our mystery.
+What's most important from this sample is the C2 compiler thread, it's the key for our mystery.
 Now, let's put all the pieces together -> what is actually going on in the application.

 1. We start the application.